Trade smarter, not harder, and get a 50% bonus on your first deposit with promo code QS50.

 Charts on Quotex typically display the price on the y-axis (vertical axis) and the time on the x-axis (horizontal axis).

-You can customize these charts to display different timeframes, such as short-term intraday or long-term charts spanning several years.
-Furthermore, you can use various technical analysis tools and indicators, such as moving averages and trendlines, in conjunction with price charts to make informed trading decisions.
+You can customize these charts to display different time frames, such as short-term intraday charts or long-term charts spanning several years.
+Furthermore, you can use various technical analysis tools and indicators, such as moving averages and trendlines, in conjunction with price charts, to make informed trading decisions.

-Quotex offers four chart types for online trading, as I have named below.
-They are:
+Quotex offers four chart types for online trading, as detailed below.

 Candlestick price charts are a popular type of price chart used in technical analysis.
 They provide detailed information about the price action of a financial asset over a specific period.

-Moreover, depending on the chosen timeframe, each candlestick on the chart represents a particular time interval, such as minutes, hours, days, or months.
-A candlestick is made up of components that I have named below:
+Moreover, depending on the chosen time frame, each candlestick on the chart represents a particular time interval, such as minutes, hours, days, or months.
+A candlestick is made up of the following components:

 • Body: The rectangular portion of the candlestick represents the range from the opening to closing prices for the given period.
 It is typically colored or shaded to indicate whether the price increased or decreased during that period.
 If the closing price exceeds the opening price, the body is usually colored green or white.
 Conversely, if the closing price is below the opening price, the body is often colored red or black.